Week of

 The

-before being picked.
-Many areas, however, now ship tomatoes which
+Many areas, however, now ship tomatoes which are

-are picked right after the color has begun to change from green
+picked right after the color has begun to change

 If

-not store tomatoes in a refrigerator -- the cold temperatures
+in a refrigerator -- the cold temperatures might

-might keep them from ripening later on and ruin the flavor.
+keep them from ripening later on and ruin the

 Look